Skip to content

 Adding authentication

-First, let's install the hyperflask-auth extension.
-In a VS Code terminal (while connected to the dev container), execute poetry add hyperflask-auth.
+First, let's install the hyperflask-users extension.
+In a VS Code terminal (while connected to the dev container), execute uv add hyperflask-users.

-As we will not deal with database migrations during this tutorial, delete your existing database: rm databases/app.db.
+As we will not deal with database migrations during this tutorial, delete your existing database: rm database/app.db.

 Info

-Hyperflask-Auth provices login and signup pages as well as everything you need for a professional authentication flow.
+Hyperflask-Users provices login and signup pages as well as everything you need for a professional authentication flow and user management.

 Let's create a user model and change our existing model to be bound to users: